Myhaylo17/inforce/README.md

 Testing: Pytest

-You can add restaurants/menus through the admin panel or through the httpie module by writing commands, you can check the menu votes and which restaurants are open today: admin panel or through the httpie module by writing commands
+You can add restaurants/menus through the admin panel or through the httpie module by writing commands, you can check the menu votes and which restaurants are open today: admin panel or through the httpie module by writing commands.

+At any moment you can see which restaurants are open today or which restaurant won the vote today.